Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Purdue and its opponents have combined for 47.5 points only twice this season.
+- Purdue and its opponents have scored at least 47.5 points -- this matchup's over/under -- only twice this season.

-- Minnesota and its opponents have combined to score more than 47.5 points in two games this season.

-- The two teams combine to score 51.8 points per game, 4.3 more than the total in this contest.
+- The 35.6 combined points per game that these two squads have allowed this season are 11.9 fewer than the 47.5 over/under in this contest.

-- These two squads combine to allow 35.6 points per game, 11.9 fewer than this contest's over/under.

-- The average total in Boilermakers games this season is 58.6, 11.1 points more than Saturday's over/under of 47.5.

 Purdue Stats and Trends

-- The Boilermakers have been favored by 2.5 points or more three times this season and have covered the spread in two of them.

-- Purdue's games this year have not hit the over on any of four set point totals.
+- This season, the Boilermakers have two ATS wins in three games as a favorite of 2.5 points or more.

-- The Boilermakers rack up five more points per game (26.3) than the Golden Gophers give up (21.3).
+- The Boilermakers average 26.3 points per game, five more than the Golden Gophers give up per matchup (21.3).

-- When Purdue records more than 21.3 points, it is 2-0 against the spread and 2-0 overall.
+- Purdue is 2-0 against the spread and 2-0 overall in games when it scores more than 21.3 points.

-- In games that Purdue piles up more than 272.8 yards, the team is 2-2 against the spread and 3-1 overall.
+- Purdue is 2-2 against the spread and 3-1 overall when the team churns out more than 272.8 yards.

-- The Boilermakers have five giveaways this season, while the Golden Gophers have seven takeaways .

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.